Banjarmasin metropolitan area: Infrastructure

-BRT Banjarbakula and Trans Banjarbakula are the most reliable and the cheapest public transportation in Banjarmasin and Banjarbaru.
+BRT Banjarbakula and Trans Banjarbakula are the most reliable and the cheapest public transportation the metropolitan area, mainly in Banjarmasin and Banjarbaru.
 It began to operate in August 2019.The price for one ride is Rp3,500 for the public.
 Trans Banjarbakula operates from 06:00 to 20:00.
+LAKATAN bus also serve the metropolitan area, especially for Tanah Laut Regency since 2023.